elaewin/Week9-Additional-Features/class-1/README.md

 * In this project, on your new branch, implement the following:
 	* Create a right burger menu.
 Setup both a burger button and panGestureRecognizer.
 	* Create your own custom NSError domain and error codes.
+* **Bonus**
-* ??Using WKWebView, implement the OAuth workflow to get an auth token from StackOverflow API
+	* Refactor a previos project to use WKWebView to implement the OAuth workflow with an existing API.

 ###Reading Assignment:
 * Programming in Objective-C